 - Instructor Email: tsquires@ucsb.edu

-- Day - Time - Room: Friday 9:00-10:50 in Asbury Pathfinder Lab, in building 570. *This seminar will meet for the FIRST 5 weeks only
+- Day - Time - Room: Friday 9:00-10:50 in 570 1200 *This seminar meet for the first 5 weeks of the quarter

-- Enroll Code: 66837
+- Enroll Code: 26435

-- Day - Time - Room: Friday 1:00-2:50 in Asbury Pathfinder Lab, in building 570. *This seminar will meet for the FIRST 5 weeks only
+- Day - Time - Room: Friday 1:00-2:50 in 570 1200 *This seminar meet for the first 5 weeks of the quarter

-- Enroll Code: 66845
+- Enroll Code: 26443

 Bio: Todd Squires has been a Professor of UCSB Chemical Engineering since 2005, and is faculty advisor for UCSB's student chapter of the Society of Cosmetic Chemists.
 He earned undergraduate degrees in Physics and Russian Language and Literature at UCLA in 1995, and his PhD in Physics from Harvard in 2002.
 His research involves "complex fluids", with applications in consumer products, the function and dysfunction of lung surfactants, and water treatment membranes.
-He has two kids in college and one in elementary school, which has helped him understand both how exciting -- and how stressful -- the transition to college can be
+He has two kids in college and one in elementary school, which has helped him understand both how exciting -- and how stressful -- the transition to college can be.

 - Seminar Type: First Year Discovery+